“5. Stake Leadership,” General Handbook: Serving in The Church of Jesus Christ of Latter-day Saints (2020).

 Under the direction of the stake presidency, plan and coordinate stake Aaronic Priesthood activities and camps.

-Speak in sacrament meetings and other settings as invited by the stake presidency.
+Speak in sacrament meetings and other settings when invited by the stake presidency.

 The stake Young Men presidency does not hold a stake leadership meeting.
 Instruction for those who have responsibilities for Aaronic Priesthood quorums is given in stake priesthood leadership meetings (see 29.3.3).